fsr/haskell-lessons/docs/script/_sources/types.rst.txt

         type MyMap = Map

-As you can see from these examples like in function signatures type aliases support polymorphism via type variables and the type varables support partial application like functions.
+As you can see from these examples like in function signatures type aliases support polymorphism via type variables and the type variables support partial application like functions.

 .. _algebraic datatypes: